UBC-MDS/datexplore/CONTRIBUTING.md

 Please note that the `datexplore` project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.

+## Attribution

+This file was created with cookiecutter and the py-pkgs-cookiecutter template.